 2. System model and notation

-This section presents the model for the task set and for the engine dynamics.
+This section presents the model for the task set, for the engine dynamics, and the functions that are used to estimate the future activation and the execution mode of the next job instance.

 2.1.
 Task model